lamhq/tech-notes/pages/devops/aws/1-infra/5-well-arch-frm.md

-#
+# AWS Well-Architected Framework

 ## Overview

-The AWS Well-Architected Framework helps you understand how to design and operate **reliable, secure, efficient, and cost-effective systems** in the AWS Cloud.
+The AWS Well-Architected Framework helps you understand the pros and cons of decisions you make while building systems on AWS.

-The AWS Well-Architected Tool provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.
+It provides a way for you to consistently measure your architectures against best practices and identify areas for improvement.

-- Provides a consistent process for measuring cloud architectures
-- Enables assistance with documenting workloads and architecture decisions
+The framework documents a set of foundational questions that help you to understand if a specific architecture aligns well with cloud best practices.

+It is intended for those in technology roles, such as chief technology officers (CTOs), architects, developers, and operations team members.

+It describes AWS best practices and strategies to use when designing and operating a cloud workload, and provides links to further implementation details and architectural patterns.

-- Guides for making workloads reliable, secure, efficient, and cost effective
+The **AWS Well-Architected Tool** (AWS WA Tool) is a cloud service that provides a consistent process for reviewing and measuring your architecture.
+It provides recommendations for making your workloads more reliable, secure, efficient, and cost-effective
-- Measure workloads against years of AWS best practices
-- Intended for specific audiences, such as technical teams, CTOs, architecture, and operations teams

 The Well-Architected Framework is based on six pillars:

-- Operational excellence
-- Security
-- Reliability
-- Performance efficiency
-- Cost optimization
-- Sustainability

 ## Operational Excellence

-Operational excellence is the ability to **run and monitor** systems to deliver business value and to continually improve supporting processes and procedures.
+Running and monitoring systems to deliver business value, and continually improving processes and procedures

-**Design principles for operational excellence in the cloud** include performing operations as code, annotating documentation, anticipating failure, and frequently making small, reversible changes.

 ## Security

-The Security pillar is the ability to **protect** information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

-When considering the security of your architecture, apply these best practices:
+Protecting information and systems

+Best practices:
 - Automate security best practices when possible.
 - Apply security at all layers.
 - Protect data in transit and at rest.